 “We are again at an election crossroads in which many voters are seeking change,” said Doug Evans, Source Interlink Media’s senior vice president and group publisher, performance automotive group.
 “These issues of our automotive magazines will give our readers an opportunity to consider how actions being taken by federal and state lawmakers impact the auto enthusiast.
 The need for the enthusiast community to stay informed and become involved is greater than ever.
 From emissions to auto equipment standards, the government is making decisions about your current and future car.”

-said SEMA Board Chairman Rick Rollins.
+“The people who love musclecars, hot rods, street rods, tuners, replicas, off-road trucks and many other varieties of automotive pursuits are as diverse as the country in which we live,” said SEMA Board Chairman Rick Rollins.
 “We must work to protect our automotive passions from unnecessary, unfair or well-intentioned but poorly written laws and regulations.
 Fortunately, we live in a country where we can still make a difference in how we are governed.

 "Our greatest tool in making that difference is our voice.
 By speaking out on issues that concern the automotive hobby, contacting our representatives and working constructively with government officials, we have the power to protect our passion and keep it safe for future generations of auto hobbyists and enthusiasts.”